truemagic-coder/meteor-barista/readme.md

   6. add foods and drinks then add orders

 ## Why:
-  Meteor.js vs. Batman-Rails using a LOB app
+  Meteor.js vs. Batman-Rails using a LOB app (Round 1)

 ## Notes:
   Meteor.js version is real-time